Worth the Drive!Only 25 Minutes From Kingston, 3 Hours From Toronto,

 Click Here For Directions

 This may be the first fundamental decision you will have to make when entering the wonderful world of paddlesports.
-No matter what the choice, and in some cases it may not be a choice but rather a combination of the two, the right decision will lead you to an enjoyable experience that will benefit you physically, mentally, and contribute to the well being of the whole family.
+No matter what the choice, and in some cases it may be a combination of the two, the right decision will lead you to an enjoyable experience that will benefit you physically, mentally, and contribute to the well being of the whole family.

-Canoe or Kayak?
-This is not a matter of which is best, but rather which boat best suits your needs.
+Canoe, Kayak, or SUP?
+This is not a matter of which is best, but rather which best suits your needs.
 Take a few moments and ask yourself a few basic questions:

-What do I intend to do with the boat?
+What do I intend to do with the craft?

-I.e. Day paddle, expedition paddling, cottage boat, fishing, recreation.
+I.e. Day paddle, expedition paddling, cottage boat, fishing, recreation, or fitness.

 How will I use it?